How to Use a Pacifier

 Do not dip the pacifier in sugar, honey, corn syrup, or other sugary materials.

 Clean the pacifier regularly.
-Boiling is recommended for pacifiers if the child is younger than 6 months.
-An automatic dishwasher will do an adequate job of cleaning for all ages.
+Boiling is recommended for pacifiers if the baby is younger than age 6 months.
+An automatic dishwasher will do an adequate job of cleaning it.

 Replace the pacifier if it becomes damaged, the plastic begins to crack, or the surface breaks down into small pieces.

-When your child is a year old, you may want to talk with your pediatrician about how and when to wean your baby from using a pacifier.
+When your child is one year old, talk with your pediatrician about how and when to wean your baby from the pacifier.